In State Residency Requirements

 - Titers must be submitted on official laboratory reports.
 The TB test and seasonal influenza vaccine must be updated annually.

 All immunization and CPR documentation will be managed by Castle Branch, a secure, web-based platform.
 Once enrolled in a health sciences program, students will receive instructions on how to create a personal profile on and upload their immunization and CPR documentation using www.castlebranch.com.
 Castle Branch will send email alerts to students when documentation is missing, incomplete, or in need of updating.
+Students are responsible for reading these email alerts.
 Health Sciences faculty will refer to Castle Branch data to determine whether students are cleared to attend clinical or field experience rotations.

 Authorization for Release of Medical Information